 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which requires a lessee to recognize a right-of-use asset and a lease liability for operating leases, initially measured at the present value of the future lease payments, in the balance sheet.
 ASU 2016-02 also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, generally on a straight-line basis.
 For public entities, the guidance was effective for annual reporting periods beginning after December 15, 2018 and for interim periods within those fiscal years.
 For non-public entities and emerging growth companies that choose to take advantage of the extended transition period, the guidance was effective for annual reporting periods beginning after December 15, 2019.
 Early adoption is permitted for all entities.
-In November 2019, the FASB issued ASU No. 2019-10, which deferred the effective date for nonpublic entities and emerging growth companies that choose to take advantage of the extended transition period to annual reporting periods beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
+In June 2020, the FASB issued ASU No. 2020-05, which deferred the effective date for nonpublic entities and emerging growth companies that choose to take advantage of the extended transition period to annual reporting periods beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
 Early application continues to be allowed.
 The adoption of this standard is expected to have an impact on the amount of the Company's assets and liabilities presented.
 The Company expects to utilize the new transition method described in ASU No. 2018-11 and use the effective date as the Company's date of initial application for the new standard.
 The Company expects to elect the available package of practical expedients in transition which would allow it to not re-assess whether existing or expired arrangements contain a lease, the lease classification of existing or expired leases, or whether previous initial direct costs would qualify for capitalization under the new lease standard.
-As of December 31, 2019, the Company has not elected to early adopt the guidance and is currently evaluating the impact that the adoption of ASU 201
+As of December 31, 2019, the Company has not elected to early adopt the guidance.